0mniteck/0mniteck/README.md

 ## Hi there 👋

-### Im a ...
+### 🌱 Im a ...
- - Developer
+ - Developer✨
- - Organizer
+ - Organizer✨
- - Inventor
+ - Inventor✨
- - Technologist
+ - Technologist✨
- - Problem Solver
+ - Problem Solver✨

 ### 🔭 I’m currently working on compiling the [U-Boot](https://github.com/0mniteck/u-boot) bootloader on Arm64 in order to integrate TPM hardware support into open source SBC platforms